 “South African consumers have faced a number of economic challenges during 2018, putting increased strain on their wallets, including increasing unemployment, a 1% VAT increase and petrol price hikes,” Nielsen Africa MD Bryan Sun said.
 According to the survey, South Africans remain concerned about job prospects, with only 34% seeing them as excellent or good in the next 12 months compared to 35% the previous quarter.

 However, 62% have a positive outlook about the state of their personal finances over the next 12 months, up from 61% in the second quarter.

-The major concerns for consumers are the economy at 33%, followed by job security at 26%, crime at 25% while 18% are worried about debt.
+The major concerns for consumers are the economy at 33%, followed by job security at 2...